Table of Contents

 Can I use Testkube with Jenkins instead of replacing Jenkins entirely?

 Yes.
-Many teams continue using Jenkins for CI but offload testing to Testkube.
-Testkube has a native Jenkins plugin that lets you trigger test runs from your existing Jenkins pipelines.
-Jenkins triggers the workflows managed by Testkube, and Testkube handles execution, observability, scaling, and artifacts.
-There is no T (testing) in CI/CD — that is the gap Testkube fills.
+Many teams keep Jenkins for CI and offload testing to Testkube using the native Jenkins plugin.
+Jenkins handles builds and deployments.
+Testkube handles execution, observability, scaling, and artifacts.
+There is no T (testing) in CI/CD, and that is the gap Testkube fills.

 Is Jenkins actually bad at testing, or is it just a configuration problem?

-Jenkins can run tests.
-The issue is that it was not designed for test orchestration.
-Scaling tests requires pre-provisioned agents or complex cloud setups.
+Jenkins can run tests, but it was not designed for test orchestration.
+Scaling requires pre-provisioned agents.
 Reporting is basic.
-Parallelization requires plugins and scripting.
-And test logic gets tangled with build logic in Jenkinsfiles.
-Jenkins needs custom scripts and plugins to talk to different testing tools and Kubernetes, which leads to fragile setups and configuration drift.
-For small test suites, this is manageable.
-For teams running hundreds of tests across multiple environments, the maintenance cost compounds.
+Parallelization needs plugins and scripting.
+Test logic gets tangled with build logic in Jenkinsfiles.
+For small suites this is manageable.
+For hundreds of tests across environments, the maintenance cost compounds.

-How do tests actually run in Testkube vs Jenkins?
+How do tests run differently in Testkube vs Jenkins?

-In Testkube, tests run as first-class Kubernetes workloads inside your clusters, using containers that match your production environment.
+In Testkube, tests run as first-class Kubernetes workloads inside your clusters, using containers that match production.
 In Jenkins, tests run on runners or agents that may not match production, with execution tied to pipeline stages and limited by agent capacity.
+The environment difference is one of the main reasons teams see fewer flaky results after moving execution into the cluster.

-Testkube is vendor-agnostic and supports any container-based tool: Playwright, Cypress, Selenium, Postman, JMeter, k6, pytest, custom scripts, and more.
-Jenkins supports frameworks through plugins, but each integration requires separate configuration and maintenance, and some plugins lag behind or introduce conflicts.
+Testkube is vendor-agnostic and supports any container-based framework including Playwright, Cypress, Selenium, Postman, JMeter, k6, Gatling, Artillery, pytest, OWASP ZAP, RestAssured, SoapUI, Karate, Appium, Ginkgo, Robot Framework, and custom scripts.
+Jenkins supports frameworks through plugins, which often lag behind or introduce conflicts.

 About Testkube